 The tool utilizes open transportation data standards and technologies, including: The OpenTripPlanner multimodal routing engine, OpenStreetMap and GTFS Transit data feeds.

-Commissioned in `13, the project is ongoing with a planned Commute Manager for employers and mobile app to launch in the coming year.
+Commissioned in `13, the project is ongoing with a planned Commute Manager for employers and mobile app to recently launched for iPhone and Android devices.

 I’m the designer and cartographer on the project team and was first contracted in August 2013 to prototype transitive.js – an on-the-go web-based schematic mapping software built by the Conveyal team in D3.
 Visit Transitive Github.